 Origin: France and Spain

-Main constituents: Benzyl acetate, Benzaldehyde, Benzyl benzoate, Limonene, Methyl benzoate
+Main ingredients: Benzyl acetate, Benzaldehyde, Benzyl benzoate, Limonene, Methyl benzoate

 Uses: Massages, diffusions, and compresses.